South Korea’s Yoon to avoid fresh questioning after dramatic arrest

 His supporters have also refused to accept the arrest.

-During the hours-long standoff between police and Yoon’s guards, they chanted “illegal warrant!” while some laid on the ground outside the main gate of his residence.
+During the hours-long standoff between police and Yoon’s guards, they chanted “illegal warrant!” while some lay on the ground outside the main gate of his residence.

-In a parallel probe, the Constitutional Court is deciding whether to uphold parliament’s impeachment of Yoon.
+In a parallel probe, the Constitutional Court is deciding whether to uphold Yoon’s impeachment.

 If that happens, Yoon will finally lose the presidency and fresh elections must be held within 60 days.

-He was not expected to attend Thursday’s hearing in person and his lawyers have requested a postponement, Yonhap reported.
+He was not expected to attend Thursday’s hearing in person and his lawyers have requested a postponement.

+But the Constitutional Court has “decided not to accept the request for a date change”, its spokesperson Cheon Jae-hyun told reporters.

-The trial can continue in Yoon’s absence, even though proceedings could last for months.
+The trial can continue in Yoon’s absence, though proceedings could last for months.